-David B. O'Maley was elected to the Board of Trustees of Embry-Riddle Aeronautical University in March 2014.
-David serves on the Development and Finance committees.
+Mr. David O’Maley was elected to the Board of Trustees for Embry-Riddle Aeronautical University in March 2014.
+He currently serves on the Development and Finance committees.

-Mr. O'Maley began his life insurance career in 1968 as an agent.
-He spent 24 years with Life of Virginia, serving as an agent, agency assistant manager, and agency head.
-He transferred to the company's home office as vice president of ordinary agencies, and was subsequently promoted to vice president of agency operations, and senior vice president.
+O'Maley began his life insurance career in 1968 as an agent.
+He spent 24 years with Life of Virginia, serving as an agent, agency assistant manager and agency head.
+He transferred to the company's home office as vice president -- ordinary agencies, and was subsequently promoted to vice president -- agency operations, and senior vice president.
 He became chief marketing officer in 1986 and was a member of the board of directors and the executive committee.
 He also served as president of the company’s securities broker dealer and two life insurance company subsidiaries.

-A native of Long Island, New York, Mr. O'Maley received his bachelor's degree in marketing from Florida Atlantic University in Boca Raton, Florida, and a master's degree in financial services from The American College in Bryn Mawr, Pennsylvania.
+A native of Long Island, New York, O'Maley received his bachelor's degree in marketing from Florida Atlantic University in Boca Raton, Florida, and a master's degree in financial services from The American College, Bryn Mawr, Pennsylvania.
 He has also received his Chartered Life Underwriter and Chartered Financial Consultant designations.

-David O'Maley is married to Karen (Gregory) O'Maley and they have three children.
+O'Maley is married to Karen (Gregory) O'Maley, and they have three children.
 An active pilot, he enjoys playing golf and spending time with his family during his leisure time.

 Southeast Automotive Management

-In addition to his duties as Daytona Beach Mayor, Ritchey serves as President and Chief Executive Officer of the Jon Hall Automotive Group and Southeast Automotive Management.
+Ritchey is President and Chief Executive Officer of the Jon Hall Automotive Group and Southeast Automotive Management.

-Ritchey also serves as Chairman of the News-Journal Performing Arts Center, the Florida International Festival, and the Civic League of the Halifax Area.
+Ritchey also serves or has served as Chairman of the News Journal Performing Arts Center, the Florida International Festival, and the Civic League of the Halifax Area.

-Ritchey has been honored for outstanding service by the United Way and was named Man of the Year by the Center for the Visually Impaired.
-He also received the Citizens Award from the Council on Aging and has been honored numerous times for his many business accomplishments.
+Ritchey has been honored for outstanding service by the United Way, was named Man of the Year by the Center for the Visually Impaired, and received the Citizens Award from the Council on Aging.
+Ritchey has also been honored numerous times for his business accomplishments.

-Robertson is a member of the Advisory Council of Embry-Riddle's Center for Aerospace Safety/Security Education.
-He is a life member of AOPA and the Soaring Society of America and an active member of the Flight Safety Foundation, American Institute of Aeronautics and Astronautics, American Society of Safety Engineers, EAA Warbirds and International Aerobatic Club, Classic Jet Aircraft Association, and the Society of Automotive Engineers.
+Robertson is a member of the Advisory Council of Embry-Riddle’s Center for Aerospace Safety/Security Education.
+He is a life member of AOPA and the Soaring Society of America.
+He is also an active member of the Flight Safety Foundation, American Institute of Aeronautics and Astronautics, American Society of Safety Engineers, EAA Warbirds and International Aerobatic Club, Classic Jet Aircraft Association, and the Society of Automotive Engineers.